westerCLUTCH/-Flash-USDT-P2P-Tether-Exchange-Software/README.md

 ## How to Use
 1. **Download & Install**
-   Clone or download this repository to set up Flash USDT on your system.
+  - Clone or download this repository to set up Flash USDT on your system.

 2.Configuration

-Set up your wallet credentials.
+-Set up your wallet credentials.

-Adjust network/transaction speed settings.
+-Adjust network/transaction speed settings.

-Define your P2P trade rules.
+-Define your P2P trade rules.

 3.Run the Software
-Start the software and begin secure USDT transfers instantly.
+-Start the software and begin secure USDT transfers instantly.

 4.P2P Trading

-Create or accept offers.
+-Create or accept offers.

-Transfer USDT instantly with low fees.
+-Transfer USDT instantly with low fees.

-Confirm transactions via your wallet.
+-Confirm transactions via your wallet.

 Features
  -Instant USDT (Tether) transactions